 Cross-listed course sections are two or more sections that are labeled differently in the course catalog but are taught in the same room(if face2face) at the same time by the same Instructor(s).

-What is the Purpose of Cross-Listing Sections within Course Evaluation?
+What is the Purpose of Cross-Listing Sections within Evaluate?

-The purpose of cross-listing within Course Evaluation is to provide an Instructor, CE Admin, and Report Administrator, with one report consisting of responses from all of the enrolled students from the sections that have been cross-listed together.
-In order for the Instructor, CE Admin and Report Administrator to receive one combined report the sections must all be in the same administration.
+The purpose of cross-listing within Evaluate is to provide an Instructor, Evaluate Admin, and Report Administrator, with one report consisting of responses from all of the enrolled students from the sections that have been cross-listed together.
+In order for the Instructor, Admin and Report Administrator to receive one combined report the sections must all be in the same administration.

 Frequently Asked Cross-Listing Questions

 Cross-Listing are determined in the Core Data Sections file that is uploaded by the campus Data Manager.
 For more information on the Sections file see Core Data Courses and Sections.

 If sections that are cross-listed are in different administrations the Instructor and/or Report Administrators will receive a different report for each section instead of one combine report for all sections in the cross-listing.
 In order to provide an Instructor, Admin and Report Administrator with one report consisting of responses from all of the enrolled students from the sections in a cross-listing the sections must be in the same administration.

 An instructor who is enrolled in sections that are cross-listed and in the same administration will see those sections listed together, separated by a comma under "My Courses".
 The "Response Rate" and "Enrolled Students" shown in the course section box will combine information for all sections in the cross-listing.
 When clicking into the "View Course Roster" button the Instructor will see a combine roster for all sections.